Intro Dropdown Navigation with Vanilla JavaScript

 andsummary

 tags to create the dropdown menu is pretty smart.
 I'm currently working on this project and am a little sad that I didn't come up with it myself.
-Keep Coding!Marked as helpful0@kxnzxPosted about 2 years ago@buneeIsSlo Thank you so much for the constructive feedback!
+Keep Coding!Marked as helpful0@kxnzxPosted over 2 years ago@buneeIsSlo Thank you so much for the constructive feedback!
 Much appreciated :)

 1 -